Catholic Charities of Flint Michigan assistance programs.

 Families with children, women, and/or the current homeless in Michigan can turn to a shelter or a transitional housing program.
 People who stay in these centers can also receive the benefit if social services and case management.
 For example, staff from Catholic Charities will try to help people either find a job, locate more permanent housing in the Genesse County Michigan area, and help them explore a multitude of rental assistance programs.

-Some of these employment services can include resume review, access to computers, and details on local job banks in the region.
+Some of these employment services can include resume review, access to computers, and details on local job banks in the region as well as freelance positions.
 After all, obtaining a new, well paying job is the key to self-sufficiency.
+Catholic Charities workers try to help the under or unemployed find short or long term employment.
+Or help gig workers increase their income or transition to other jobs.
+Even find freelance jobs to work from home.

 The Catholic Charities of Shiawassee and Genesee Counties is located at 901 Chippewa Street, Flint, Michigan 48503.
 Telephone number is (810) 232-9950.
 A second center is at 120 W. Exchange Street, Suite 300, Owosso, Michigan 48867.
 Call (989) 723-8239.